vidbina/vidbina.github.io/_drafts/creole-computer-language.markdown

 means of the article preceding the noun.
 This challenge will be dealt with when we think of the mechanism in calling functions.

-Back to the if's&hellip;

-### While
-    di disi, dati

 ### Calling
-Previously I mentioned how the `prei poku` phrase presented a challenge that would fit best in the function calling mechanism.
+Any decent language, should offer the ability to describe functions.
+This allows for code reuse which is a great way to allow more with less (less characters and lines) {{ ":thumbsup:" | emojify }}.

-In the `prei poku` phrase `prei` is the action (_play_) and `poku` is the object being acted upon (_music_).
-As the action may be specific to the object, I would assume that would fit the object-method design pattern.
-The challenge, however; is that the object-method pattern is often designed as such to state the object first and the action second.
+In the `prei poku` (`play music`) phrase `prei` is the action (_play_) and `poku` is the object being acted upon (_music_).
+As the action may be specific to the object &dash;&dash; the play action on a music item is quite different to the play action on a mandolin or a videogame console &dash;&dash; I would assume this would fit the object-method design pattern.
+The challenge, however; is that the object-method pattern is often designed as such to state the object first and the action second as presented in the next
+snippet:

+    object.action(parameters)

-But wait&hellip; there should be a subject, and in the case of the _if music is available, play music_ bit, the subject is most likely the second person _you_ resulting to the phrase being understood as _if music is available, you play music_ or
+But wait&hellip; now we need a subject as full sentences in the English language contain at least a subject and a verb.
+In the case of the `prei poku` (`play music`) bit, the subject is implicit but most likely _you_, resulting to the phrase being understood as `yu prei poku` (`you play music`).
-_Hey you, If music is available play it!_ However you prefer to phrase it we clearly have to account for the subject, action/verb and an object being acted upon.
+After all, someone or something needs to do it.

 {% highlight ruby %}
-MusicPlayer.play(song) # subject.action(verb)
+music_player.play(song) # subject.action(object)
-song.play # object.verb
+song.play # object.action
 {% endhighlight %}

+The language being created should not support `object action` logic as the natural language does not support such grammar either.
+It really makes no sense to say _song play_, _wall paint_ or _car drive_ while _play song_, _paint wall_ and _drive car_ do make sense.
+As the subject, _I_, is implied in the previously mentioned phrases we will need to consider mechanism for supplying a subject in case of phrases of code where the subject would be implied.

 ### Classes
 During a half-hour stroll I decided that we could introduce the concept